lukebaggett/google_socks/README.md

 This script is used to allow two sockets to communicate while relaying data through Google Drive.

+Check out this [blog post](http://www.blackhillsinfosec.com/?p=5230) for more details.

 Follow these steps to get started:

 1. Install needed python modules (see below)